107zxz/inscr-onln/tools/patch-notes.md

-v0.2.5 is out!
+v0.2.6 is out!

-Act III cards at last!
-Also desync fixes and 1/t active sigils! (but not their new effects yet).
-This is a small update, but a lot changed behind the scenes.
+Big new update featuring 4 new cards (as will be normal for weekly patches), a few bug fixes and of course the new ruleset selector.
+This should make sharing rulesets easier.

+* New Features
+    * New ruleset selector!
+        * Allows you to have multiple rulesets downloaded at once
+        * Makes using other peoples' rulesets easier
+        * Contains a new friend!
+            * DM me his name for the next lobby pic

+    * New lobby profile picture: Ouroboros

-* New Cards (IMF Eternal)
+* New Cards
+    * QU177
-    * Beehive
+    * Beaver
-        * 0/3
+    * Dire Wolf
-    * Bee
+    * Dire Wolf Pup

-        * Only available in the side deck
+    * These cards and the cards added to Eternal in the previous update have been added to the competitive ruleset as well

-        * Rare
+* New Sigils
-    * Busted 3D Printer
-        * Now draws cards from the side deck (wait it did that already)
-    * SON1A
+    * Dam Builder
+    * Eternal format versions of:
-    * GR1ZZ
+        * Bomb Spewer
-        * Now costs 4 Energy
+        * Energy Gun

 * Bug Fixes
-    * Fixed a LOT of ways the game could desync.
-It should also be more stable on poor connections

-* New Features
-    * Once per turn active sigils are now an option in rulesets
+    * Fixed side decks not being shuffled
+    * Fixed decks getting messed up more than they should when switching rulesets
+    * Fixed the game not prompting you to download a ruleset the first time you play
+    * Cat will no longer softlock the game when sacrificing it for the 9th time